Channing-Zeng/Reporting_Suite/docs/variant_filtering.md

 Germline SNPs occur at approximately 100%, 50%, or 0% frequency, and every effort is made to filter out germline variants.
 However, some germline variants are important, especially for tumor suppressor genes like BRCA1 and BRCA2.
 Germline mutations may be of variants of uncertain significance (VUS), and may be relevant when heterozygous, or only when the other allele is also affected in the tumor, further complicating decisions on actionability.

 ##### Heuristics
-Currently, the following is done in order to filter gemeline variants:
+Currently, the following is done in order to filter germline variants:
 - In paired analysis, removing mutations appearing both in tumor and in normal match in similar frequency
 - Removing dbSNP common SNPs, reported in ClinVar with `CLNSIG` = `2` (_Benign_) or `3` (_Likely benign_), unless actionable
-- Removing variants with high global minor allele frequenecy (GMAF) in TCGA (> 0.0025), unless actionable
+- Removing variants with high global minor allele frequency (GMAF) in TCGA (> 0.0025), unless actionable
 - Cohort filtering: removing `unknown` variants present in &ge; 40% samples and > 5 samples

 ##### Known common artifacts
-Variants are also checked against a list of positions and rules of common germline mutatations and artifacts, similarly to actionable lists:
+Variants are also checked against a list of positions and rules of common germline mutations and artifacts, similarly to actionable lists:
 - [filter_common_artifacts.txt](https://github.com/AstraZeneca-NGS/Reporting_Suite/blob/master/reference_data/filtering/hg19/filter_common_artifacts.txt) &mdash; genomic positions and rules.
 If rule, filter even if actionable.
 If position, filter if non-actionable and AF < 35%.
-- [actionable_hotspot.txt](https://github.com/AstraZeneca-NGS/Reporting_Suite/blob/master/reference_data/filtering/common/actionable_hotspot.txt) &mdash; aminoacid positions (removed even if actionable), records only starting with `^`, e.g.:
+- [actionable_hotspot.txt](https://github.com/AstraZeneca-NGS/Reporting_Suite/blob/master/reference_data/filtering/common/actionable_hotspot.txt) &mdash; amino acid positions (removed even if actionable), records only starting with `^`, e.g.:
   ```
   - ^RBMX	G356W	1	Artifact in low complexity
   - ^NQO1	P187S	1	Common germline SNP